jflamy/owlcms4/docs/Refereeing.md

 1. [Manual refereeing](#manual-refereeing), where the referees use flags, cards, or hand signals.
 The announcer enters the decisions.
 2. [Mobile devices](#mobile-device-refereeing): Using phones, tablets or laptops to referee.
 Any device that has a browser can be used to enter decisions and receive notifications.
 3. [Button keypads](#button-keypads): These devices provide real buttons, which many referees prefer over using a phone.
 They can be bought, or built from affordable supplies.
 However they do not provide the feedback when a referee needs to be reminded to enter a decision.
-4. [Full feedback Devices](#full-feedback-devices).
-These devices have a LED and buzzer to remind the referee.
-This enables compliance with the TCRR requirements.
-The devices use the MQTT protocol to communicate.
+4. [Arduino-based devices](#full-feedback-devices).
+Diagrams are available to build such devices (see below), as well as all the software required.
+Such devices can be made as simple (buttons only) or as compliant (LED and buzzer feedback) as you wish.

 ## Manual Refereeing